Jenkins-Of-Ewelme Web Site

 Local Surveys

 In earlier versions of this article, results of some speed test surveys conducted around the village were recorded during the Summer of 2009 and early part of 2010.These were intended to show (and did!) that most of the village was capable of obtaining broadband using 3G technology.
 Considering that the better landline broadband connections were only capable of around 1Mbs, if that, it was very encouraging to find that some tests showed 3G could reach internet speeds of up to 2.9 Mbs!
 However, after a couple more surveys during recent weeks using two newer and improved versions of dongle, has shown this capability has increased to up to 5.4 Mbs.
 Rather than continuing to include the older results, it is thought it would be less confusing to now just show the latest results.
 These tests were performed from within a roaming car using an E122 dongle dangling inside the windscreen, (I think I feel a song coming on...We do dongle dangling...dot com...♫ ahem) and attached via a USB extension lead to a netbook running the www.mybroadbandspeed.co.uk speed tester, while monitoring signal strength using the '3Connect' utility from '3' (see above).
 The results show the best of three cycles of download and upload of a 1 MB file at each of the brief stopping points stated.
 Most locations within the 'variable' area shown on the above map have been covered, and show every reason to be optimistic about the possibilities of receiving 3G inside a house.
-Remember that landline broadband download speeds in Ewelme, for the most part, vary from about 0.5 Mbs (500 kbits/sec) to around 1 Mbs (1000 kbits/sec).
+Remember that landline broadband download speeds in Ewelme, for the most part, have continued to vary from about 0.5 Mbs (500 kbits/sec) to around 1 Mbs (1000 kbits/sec) since 2007.

 In previous surveys, the upload speed was always throttled to around the 300 Kbs mark when using 3.6 Mbs modems, which is about the same as current landline upload speeds.
 It can be seen here that the upload speeds using a 7.2 Mbs modem are 4 to 5 times faster than before.
 The nature of Internet data packet transfer is that received packets have to be acknowledged or requested again, so faster upload speeds also help to speed up the overall effect of the experience.
+You can also see a 2.5 year log for fixed wireless broadband performance located at OX10 6LA, latterly using the latest HSPDA+ 21Mbps router, to show the gradual improvement in speed and consistency over that period.

 3G Email

 For those who would undoubtedly be using email when connected to the Internet, there are two ways that this can be done.
-If an account is held with one of the 'free' providers, such as 'hotmail', 'freeserve', 'gmail', etc., then the procedure is that your email is read or compiled by logging on to a remote site.
+If an account is held with one of the 'free' providers, such as 'hotmail', 'freeserve', 'gmail', etc., then the procedure is that your email is read or compiled by logging onto a remote site.
 A similar procedure is used if using an employer's email server via a 'VPN'.
 In both these cases, by using 3G broadband, this procedure would not change.
 However, If you have an email 'client' installed on your PC, such as Outlook or Outlook Express for example, and are paying an ISP for an email service, then as far as receiving emails via the ISP server is concerned, nothing will change, but for sending out emails, it is necessary to use the 3G mail server instead of the ISP server.
 Since '3' is likely to be the better 3G provider in this area for the time being, you will need to change your SMTP outgoing mail setting in Outlook or similar client to 'smtp-mbb.three.co.uk'

 The Henley Standard Link